ladakh permit guide foreign riders 2026

 How long does it take to get a Protected Area Permit in Leh?

 Through a registered travel agent — mandatory for foreign nationals — processing typically takes 1–2 working days.
-During peak season the DC Office in Leh is open on Saturdays.
+During peak season the DC Office is open on Saturdays.
 We recommend sending passport copies and travel dates at least 2 weeks before arrival so we can begin the process before you land.

 I’m travelling solo — can I still get a PAP?